 (2) In subsection (1) —

-“confidential information” includes information that the person has a duty to keep confidential regardless of how the duty of confidentiality arises.
+confidential information includes information that the person has a duty to keep confidential regardless of how the duty of confidentiality arises.

 90. Protection from liability for wrongdoing

 (1) An action in tort does not lie against a person other than the Authority for anything that the person has done, in good faith, in the performance or purported performance of a function under this or any other Act.